LosoncziTamas/LosoncziTamas.github.io/_posts/2020-03-06-scrollable-grid-list.md

     }
 ```

-Although, this version is still not perfect or super performant, it works well under normal circumstances and can be easily customized to your needs.
+Although this version is still not perfect or super performant, it works well under normal circumstances and can be easily customized to your needs.